zabbix/zabbix/templates/media/victorops/README.md

     - *p* - problem
     - *r* - recovery
     - *u* - update
 - *Host* - the title of the field.
-There can be any text contains characters and "_" symbol.
-Whitespaces and special symbols is not allowed.
+There can be any text that contains characters and "_" symbol.
+Whitespaces and special symbols are not allowed.

 4\.
 Create a **Zabbix user** and add **Media** with the **VictorOps** media type.
 "Send to" field should be filled as "Default" or your routing key.<br>